Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 There was a video service that I used for quite some time.

-But there was a video service that I used for a while where they were putting video in a blockchain.
+I actually spoke with the CEO for a while, but there was a video service that I used for a while where they were putting video in a blockchain.

-And uh that did not sadly last.
+And that did not sadly last.

-Okay, so why did they put this limitation in 2014?
+So why did they put this limitation in 2014?

 Well, they wanted to keep transactions on the blockchain small to maintain efficiency and avoid bloat.